 1. Get your disc

 You need disc golf discs to get started.
-It really doesn’t matter how you obtain new disc.
-Through a friend, you found one, the sports thrift store or your local sports shop.
+It really doesn’t matter how you obtain a new disc.
+Through a friend, you found one, the sports thrift store, or your local sports shop.
 Just get some disc and throw!

 2. Find a course

 You need a course to play on.
 I know that sounds obvious but you can also learn a lot by throwing your discs in a park or field near your house.
 But we want to play disc golf on a course so let’s find a course.

 As mentioned in my article How To Find Disc Golf Courses I love to use the Udisc app.
 Go read the article for more on discovering new courses or download the app onto your phone.